dev-philip/bio-ai-frontend/README.md

 # To start the dev server

-1. Run `npm install` to install all dependencies
+1. Run `yarn install` to install all dependencies
 2. Create `.env` in root project.
 Ask admin for env content
-3. `npm run dev` to start the server
+3. `yarn dev` to start the server